More than a dozen area arborists chopped down, pruned and planted trees as part of an annual day of service, sponsored by Berkshire Botanical Garden.

 Melissa LeVangie gave two talks at the school, including a morning Arts and Ideas Forum and a closing talk on forests' battle with the Asian longhorn beetle invasion.

-LeVangie works as a tree climber for the U.S. Department of Agriculture and is also the owner of Trees New England LLC, a consulting arborist firm specializing in the safety, planning and
+LeVangie works as a tree climber for the U.S. Department of Agriculture and is also the owner of Trees New England LLC, a consulting arborist firm specializing in the safety, planning and management of trees.

 She is also part of the 5 percent of women who work in the field of arboriculture.